nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `NAME` must refer to the name of an existing contact that is currently a participant in the meeting.

 Examples:
-* `rmmc 3 n/Howen` removes the contact `Howen` from the 3rd meeting in the address book.
+* `rmmc 3 n/Howen` removes the contact `Howen` from the 3rd meeting in OutBook.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the displayed list in OutBook.

 Format: `clear`